asdru22/asdru22.github.io/items.md

 ## Technical Notes
 Use composite models to make a fake durability bar to display the charges.

-## Blocks
+## Ventilator
-Craft the Aeroceptor into a Ventilator block.
+The Aeroceptor is a crafting ingredient for Ventilator blocks.
 The Ventilator stores wind charges and works like the aeroceptor, depliting one charge every 5 seconds.
 If powered by redstone, the Ventilator will instead pull entities towards it.